HRG-OFFICIAL/ApniDukaan-Ecommerce/backend/user-management-service/README.md

 ## 🆘 Support

-For support, email support@shopsphere.com or create an issue in the repository.
+For support, email support@ApniDukaan.com or create an issue in the repository.

 ---

-Made with ❤️ by the ShopSphere Team
+Made with ❤️ by the ApniDukaan Team